CoCStudentCouncil/CoCStudentCouncil.github.io/faq.md

 The CoC makes sure that core classes are always offered in the Fall and Spring.
 Offering certain thread picks and electives, on the other hand, depend on the availability of the instructional staff ready to teach them.
 If you are concerned about delaying graduation,be assured that you will always be able to find an alternative class that satisfies a thread pick every semester.

 ### Who reads CIOS?
-The CIOS is managed by the Office of Academic Effectiveness (<href="https://academiceffectiveness.gatech.edu/surveys/cios/">).
+The CIOS is managed by the Office of Academic Effectiveness (<a href="https://academiceffectiveness.gatech.edu/surveys/cios/">).
 Results are anonymous.
 According to the adminsitration, both the instructor and the department reads the CIOS, because they are considered for promotion and tenure decisions.
 There are mechanisms in place to handle concerning student feedback.

 ### Can we expand online course options?
 Currently, CS 1302 and CS 1331 have online offerings, and other 1000 and 2000 level classes are being looked into.
 There is currently no roadmap for expanding upper level classes online.